Care home fees

 How do I choose a care home?

 It is important that you are happy in your choice of care home and that it has the right facilities for you.
-To a great extent what you will need from a care home is determined by the medical assessment determined by your local Adult Services department.
+To a great extent what you will need from a care home is determined by the assessment carried out by your local Adult Social Services department.

 Different care homes offer varying degrees of care; you will first need to find out what type of care homes are available to you locally and what they offer.
 You can find care homes in your area from: